learn-co-curriculum/phase-1-algorithms-big-o-examples/README.md

 JavaScript that serves a similar purpose, and allows us to access data just by knowing how that data is labeled?

 That's right: an **object**!

-If our laundry data is stored in an **object** instead of an array, here's what our algorithm could look like:
+Looking up a key on an object is a very fast operation — we can consider it a constant time, or O(1), operation.
+So if our laundry data is stored in an **object** instead of an array, here's what our algorithm could look like:

 ```js
 function findSock(laundry) {